• Skip to primary navigation

 —IMPRIMATUR by Richard Cardinal Cushing (1 July 1946).

 (1 of 4) 1950 Holy Week • The 1962 Holy Week isn’t identical to the 1950 Holy Week.
 That’s because during those 12 years, a number of changes were made—in a piecemeal way—to the sacred liturgy.
 Some changes modified only HEBDOMADA MAJOR, while other changes had an impact on the entire liturgy: e.g. the priest no longer ‘duplicating’ the Gospel & Epistle sotto voce at the altar, reception of Holy Communion by the faithful during High Mass, permission for incense without Deacon & Subdeacon, elimination of the ‘Proper’ Last Gospel, and so forth.
-People who mean well sometimes pretend we can ‘go back’ to what they call the “pre-1954” but those who have studied the matter in a serious way realize there’s no going back.
-That’s because it isn’t just a question of wearing folded chasubles or washing the feet of thirteen men on Holy Thursday instead of twelve.
-There were many items that must be taken into consideration (“collateral damage”): changes to the Eucharistic fast, permission for evening Masses, and changes to the Divine Office.
+People who mean well sometimes pretend we can return to what they call the “pre-1954,” but those who have studied the matter carefully know better.
+There’s no going back, because it isn’t just a question of wearing folded chasubles or washing the feet of thirteen men on Holy Thursday instead of twelve.
+There were many items that must be taken into consideration (“collateral damage”): changes to the Eucharistic fast, permission for evening Masses, changes to the Divine Office, and so forth.

 (2 of 4) 1950 Holy Week • When it came to efforts to restore the 1950 Holy Week, I mentioned how the differences are frequently misunderstood, especially by those who claim to be ‘experts’ in this matter.
-Some have created ‘podcasts’ lasting 2-3 hours yet aren’t able to (correctly) pinpoint any difference between the 1962 version and the 1950 version.
-But he who professes to “prefer” THING A to THING B should be able to differentiate between them.
-Over these last 10 years, I’ve met so many people who trash the 1962 version while claiming to “prefer greatly” the 1950 version.
-But when I ask why they prefer the 1950, they have no answer.
-Indeed, one example took place just a few weeks ago.
-I was speaking with someone who’s quite involved with the Institute of Christ the King Sovereign Priest.
-This gentleman was insisting the 1962 Holy Week is total “garbage” (his word) compared to the 1950.
+Certain influencers have created podcasts lasting 2-3 hours yet aren’t able to (correctly) pinpoint any difference between the 1962 version and the 1950 version.
+But a mature person realizes that one should not “prefer” THING A to THING B if one cannot differentiate between them.
+Over these last decades, I’ve met so many people who trash the 1962 version while claiming to “greatly prefer” the 1950 version.
+But when I ask why specifically they prefer the 1950, they have no answer.
+Consider a conversation that took place not many weeks ago.
+A gentleman quite involved with the INSTITUTE OF CHRIST THE KING SOVEREIGN PRIEST was insisting the 1962 Holy Week is total “garbage” (his word) compared to the 1950.
 I asked him: “What specifically do you prefer?”
 He responded: “Oh, well the 1950 version is just so much better.”
 I pressed him further: “But what makes you say that?”
-He replied: “It’s just so much better.”
-We went round in exasperating circles for quite a while before I realized he couldn’t name a single difference between the two versions.
-I can’t tell you how frequently I’ve had this same conversation with people!
-I’ve come to suspect that certain folks hear a priest say the 1950 is better then mindlessly mimic that opinion.
-But it’s fooolish to say that one “prefers” THING A to THING B while unable to tell the difference between them.
-These instances remind me of those who passionately insist the major (!) difference between the Catholic Faith and Anglicanism is that “Anglicans wear surplices with a round top whereas Catholic surplices have a square top.”
-As a matter of fact, throughout history Catholics have worn both types.
+He replied: “It’s just so much nicer.”
+We went in exasperating circles for quite a while before I realized he couldn’t name a single difference between the two versions.
+This was not an isolated incident.
+I’ve frequently had similar conversations, which I find puzzling and disheartening.

-(4 of 4) 1950 Holy Week • The sad fact is, some priests and seminarians who consider themselves ‘traditionalists’ are not really traditional.
+(4 of 4) 1950 Holy Week • The sad fact is, some priests and seminarians who consider themselves ‘traditionalists’ aren’t really traditional.
 When they’re told certain things by priests ordained before Vatican II, they dismiss them.
-Some misguided people even dismiss the testimony of ‘pre-conciliar’ priests, preferring to mimic whatever the SSPX does because—according to them—the SSPX is the authentic tradition.
+Some misguided people even prefer to mimic the SSPX rather than listen to the testimony of pre-conciliar priests.
 (The same thing sometimes happens in Europe, according to my friends in France and Germany.)
-These ‘Neo-Traditionalists’ refuse to believe assurances given to them by people who were actually there!
-[Needless to say, not all TLM priests embrace such a view.]
+In my humble opinion, it’s absurd to disregard the testimony of priests who were actually there!

 There’s a problem with some of